Need to know what is a flux core welder?

 - Use the recommended wire feed speeds for your flux core welder and the wire you are using.
 Too slow a speed will cause burnback, where the flux core wire melts onto the contact tip causing a world of pain and cleanup

 - Use your flux core welder within its capability.
 This means its voltage and Amp are set according to the thickness of the metal it is capable of welding.
 If you’re not sure of the gauge of the metal use a metal thickness gauge

 - Set your wire stickout for flux core welding.
 Flux core wire needs around 1/2 to 3/4 inch stickout, about twice the recommended stickout compared to MIG welding.
 If you are not sure what stickout means, it is literally the amount of wire sticking out from the end of your contact tip

 - Set the controls on your flux core welder to those recommended on its welding parameter chart on the inside of its cabinet.
-If there isn't one go by the chart of your chosen flux core wire.
-Failing that consult an online welding calculator for general parameters.
+If there isn’t one go by the chart of your chosen flux core wire.
+If both of those don’t work look at an online welding calculator for your starting welding parameters.

-The right settings will keep the spatter produced while welding to a minimum
+- The right settings will keep the spatter produced while you’re flux core welding to a minimum

 - Then practice, practice practice.
 Do some test welds to see what suits your particular situation.
 The material your using, its thickness and your workshop environment